 I’ve said it before but it needs to be underscored: stepping onto the shore of Martillo Island, in the southernmost reaches of Argentina’s Tierra del Fuego, was among the more surreal sensations I’ve ever experienced.
-It’s not every day you find yourself nearly face-to-face with wildlife, on their turf and perhaps just a couple meters away, is an experience to breathe in and cherish, as uncomfortable as it may be.
+To find yourself nearly face-to-face with wildlife, on their turf and perhaps just a couple meters away, is an experience to breathe in and cherish, as uncomfortable as it may be.
 You feel like an intruder, even if a benign one who is only allowed to stay for sixty minutes and who cannot stray –at all– from carefully delineated paths and walkways.

-As soon as you disembark after a brief 15-minute boat ride over the bumpy waters of the Beagle Channel, you’re immediately overcome by the sensation that you don’t belong on that rocky shore.
+As soon as you disembark after the brief 15-minute boat ride that brings you over the bumpy waters of the Beagle Channel, you’re immediately overcome by the sensation that you don’t belong on that rocky shore.
 Because you obviously don’t.
 At all.

 During your hour-long stay, you’ll notice that blankly staring from the shore takes up a great deal of their time.
 So does waddling about aimlessly.
 Not wholly unlike humans who vacation in seaside or island settings.
 But Martillo Island –Isla Yécapasela is its native Yagan name— was never a holiday resort.

 It’s part of the oldest farm in Tierra del Fuego, the Estancia Harberton, founded in 1886.
 Since 1978, when the 50,000-acre ranch –mountains, forests, lakes and islands all fall within its property lines— was finally connected to by road, it’s been operating as a working nature reserve.

 The penguin colony, established naturally in the early 1970s, has since grown into a seasonal home to some 3,000 mating pairs of Magellanic penguins (Spheniscus magellanicus), who begin to arrive in late September and stay until the early days of April.
 Year after year, the breeding process goes something like this: